PranathiPatlolla/assignment2-patlolla/README.md

 |   Canada         |  Canada has most spectacular scenery of beautiful view of nigera falls. | 50 days |
 |   Sri Lanka      |  Sri Lanka is a small Island that gives experiance of mountains and beaches etc in a one place. | 25 days |
 |      UAE         |  It is the most excited and destination for holiday visit Which is most preffered to explore        |   45 days  |

+---

+## Funny quotes

+> “I’m not offended by blonde jokes because I know I’m not dumb…and I also know that I’m not blonde.”
+—   *Dolly Parton*

+> “Two things are infinite: the universe and human stupidity; and I’m not sure about the universe.”
+—   *Albert Einstein*